dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ### Dynamically select policies

-Additional extension methods exist which can be used to add Polly based handlers.
+Additional extension methods exist which can be used to add Polly-based handlers.
 One such extension is `AddPolicyHandler`, which has multiple overloads.
 One overload allows the request to be inspected when defining which policy to apply:

 [!code-csharp[](http-requests/samples/2.x/HttpClientFactorySample/Startup.cs?name=snippet8)]